aaronparker/aaronparker.github.io/_posts/2007-05-01-isa-server-2004-service-pack-3.md

   * [ISA Server Diagnostic Logging Viewer](http://www.microsoft.com/downloads/details.aspx?FamilyID=f8a0bf4c-639e-41ef-89f6-050db1b2725d&DisplayLang=en)
   * [New Warning event message that occurs in ISA Server 2004 SP3 to notify delay in logging](http://support.microsoft.com/kb/919468)

-There&#8217;s also a new diagnostic log viewer which looks interesting, I&#8217;ll have to check it out.
+There's also a new diagnostic log viewer which looks interesting, I'll have to check it out.
 Hopefully this means that ISA Server 2006 will get the same functionality updates as well.